bhavyamsharmaa/bhavyamsharmaa/README.md

 ## 🌍 Open Source Focus

-I actively contribute to cloud-native and developer tooling ecosystems.
+I Actively contribute to cloud-native and developer tooling ecosystems.

 - 🔹 Contributor to Backstage ecosystem
 - 🔹 Contributor to Meshery ecosystem